Sennheiser Logo

 Sennheiser Logo 2017-present

-Designers from the Sennheiser Globe Design Team transformed the logo in 2017.
-They didn’t change anything – they just stretched the letters a little and changed the color because the chosen concept was already successful.
-The stylized “S” now merges into the rectangle’s frame.
+In 2017, designers from the Sennheiser Globe Design Team transformed the logo.
+They didn’t change anything – just slightly stretched the letters and changed the color because the chosen concept was already successful.
+The stylized letter “S” now merges with the rectangle’s frame.

 Font and Colors